Preconditioned Proximal Gradient Methods with Conjugate Momentum: A Subspace Perspective

 \begin{assumption} For any $x^{0}\mathbb\in\mathrm{dom}F$, the level set $\mathcal{L}_{F}(x^0):=\{x:F(x)\leq F(x^0)\}$ is compact. \end{assumption}

 Under this assumption we can prove the global convergence of the proposed algorithm.

 \begin{theorem} Suppose that Assumption \ref{a2} holds and $f$ is $L$-smooth.
-Let $\{x^{k}\}$ be the sequences of points generated by Algorithm \ref{ppg}.
-Then $\{x^k\}$ has at least one accumulation point, and any accumulation point $x^*$ is a stationary point. \end{theorem} \begin{proof} By armijo line search, we deduce that $\{F(x^{k})\}$ is monotone decreasing and
+Let $\{x^{k}\}$ be the sequence generated by Algorithm \ref{ppg}.
+Then $\{x^k\}$ has at least one accumulation point, and any accumulation point $x^*$ is a stationary point. \end{theorem} \begin{proof} By the Armijo line search, we deduce that $\{F(x^{k})\}$ is monotone decreasing and